cplmakerlab/cplmakerlab.github.io/_slidedecks/introduction-to-cnc-technology.md

       CNN](https://www.cnn.com/2021/05/04/economy/manufacturing-jobs-economy/index.html))

-      * American manufacturing activity at a 37 year high as of March 2021.
+      * American manufacturing activity is at a 37 year high as of March 2021.

-      * As many as 2.1 manufacturing jobs projected to be unfilled through 2030.
+      * As many as 2.1 manufacturing jobs are projected to be unfilled through 2030.

       * Part of the shortage is due to concerns about globalization and automation.